-Like I mentioned in the section above, most light manufacturers specify the brightness in lumens.
+Like I mentioned in the section above, most bike light manufacturers specify the brightness in lumens.

-Take 2 different lights set with the same amount of lumens and their visibility range could differ.
+Take 2 different light set with the same amount of lumens and their visibility range could differ.

 It all depends on whether the light beam’s patterns, narrow or wide.